-Providing your dog with vitamins, minerals and other nutritional components is important to your pet's health and well-being.
-The best way to do so is by feeding it a high-quality, complete and balanced diet.
-Often you may be tempted, for a number of reasons, to supplement your pet's diet with table scraps or vitamin supplements.
+Providing your dog with vitamins, minerals, and other nutritional components is essential to your pet’s health and well-being.
+The best way to do that is by feeding it a high-quality, complete, and balanced diet.
+Often you may be tempted to supplement your pet’s diet with table scraps or vitamin supplements.
 It is, however, better for your dog if you forego supplementing its food.

-Part of this delicate balance occurs because the interaction between different minerals is very complex.
-Research has shown that not only are the individual levels of minerals in a diet important, but so is the proper balance.
+Part of this delicate balance occurs because the interaction between different minerals is very complicated.
+Research has shown that the individual mineral levels in a diet are essential, but so is the proper balance.
 An excess of one mineral may affect the absorption of a second.
-This could lead to a deficiency in that second mineral.
+As a result, this excess could lead to a deficiency in that second mineral.

 One common supplement is feeding additional meat.
-However, because meat contains 20 to 40 times more phosphorus than calcium, adding meat to a balanced diet will upset the calcium to phosphorus (or Ca:P) ratio, which is important for proper bone development and maintenance.
-This may prompt your dog's body to absorb calcium from the bones in order to reach the right balance.
+However, because meat contains 20 to 40 times more phosphorus than calcium, adding meat to a balanced diet will upset the calcium to phosphorus (or Ca:P) ratio, which is essential for proper bone development and maintenance.
+This imbalance may prompt your dog’s body to absorb calcium from the bones to reach the right balance.
 Ca:P ratio should range between 1.1 and 1.4 parts of calcium for each 1 part of phosphorus.

 Excess amounts of calcium have been associated with several bone diseases that affect growing puppies.
 For example, if you own a large-breed puppy, you may believe it requires extra calcium for the proper development of bones.
 However, adding yogurt, cottage cheese, or calcium tablets to the pup’s diet will only upset the body’s delicate mineral balance.
 Remember that large-breed puppies will consume more food and receive the calcium their bodies need by eating the recommended portions.